 3. Adapt your schedule when a higher priority arises.

 Life happens.
 You have to adapt or you will go crazy.
-If you wake up ready to do tons of work and your child has 102 temperature-your day just changed.
+If you wake up ready to do tons of work and your child has 102 temperature-your days just changed.
 You have to do the best you can on days like that!
-Sometimes you have to call in some help, or you may need to rearrange your day all together, just remember you will get through it.
+Sometimes you have to call in some help, or you may need to rearrange your day altogether, just remember you will get through it.
 Try not to sweat it too much.

 4. Keep things organized.